 For further information please refer to the school policies on child protection and safeguarding.

-6. School security & Safety of Children
+6. School security

 While it is difficult to make the school site totally secure, we have made recent improvements to the school grounds to ensure the school is a safe environment for all who work or learn here.